-124. It will be for each Discipline within the School of Engineering to identify "courses for which a pass is required..."
+126. It will be for each Discipline within the School of Engineering to identify the requirements for each degree programme.
 This may be done on the basis of individual courses, and/or on the basis of an aggregate.
-The requirements for each Discipline will be stated in the Degree Programme Handbook.
+The requirements for each Discipline will be stated in the relevant Degree Programme Handbook.